piyush09/Hotel-Reviews-Classification/README.md

-This repository is a Naive Bayes Classifier to identify hotel reviews as either true or fake, and either positive or negative.
+This repository is implementation of Naive Bayes Classifier and Perceptron Classifiers (Vanilla and Averaged) to identify hotel reviews as either true or fake, and either positive or negative.
 In this, the word tokens are used as features for classification.

 ## **Data Description**